rath/libxml2-java/README.md

 ## Features

-What you can do with libxml2-java is **very limited at the moement**.
+What you can do with libxml2-java is **very limited at the moment**.
 It is very early stage of development.
 It allows you to do the followings

 - Parsing XML document as file or string
 - Walking on DOM tree